EthanEFung/ethanefung.github.io/content/posts/exploring-neo4j.md

 the complexity abstracted away.
 This is where I learned about Cypher: the querying language that takes a similiar declarative style as SQL but without the complex joins required in relational databases to request related data.
-Using, Cypher I'd be able to write a simple statements about multiple collections, but first I needed to build out the dataset.
+Using, Cypher I'm able to write simple statements about multiple collections, but first I needed to build out the dataset.
 To build this set I utilized Neo4j as my graph database.